CarwilB/transcats/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of transcats is to translate the variable names and titles and values of dataframes containing containing categorical and other data.
+The goal of transcats is to **trans**late the variable names and titles and values of dataframes containing containing **cat**egorical and other data.
 These translations are made using editable translation tables to allow users to edit and verify translations.

 ## Installation